 macroeconomic fluctuations.
 Although the company began its

-The share of groceries in Target's overall revenues, although
+The share of groceries in Target's overall revenues has grown

-enhanced focus and the launch of P-Fresh store remodel program.
-We
+the launch of P-Fresh store remodel program.
+With the expansion of

 See our complete analysis for Target